-Hannah Sommer is a third year BA photography student at the University of Westminster, originally from the mountains of Asheville, NC, USA.
+Hannah Sommer is a graduate of the BA photography program at the University of Westminster, originally from the mountains of Asheville, NC, USA.
 Hannah moved to the UK to study photography and seek an education in one of the world’s most creative and unique cities.
 Her work has a focus on portrait and documentary photography and is able to take on a variety of creative purposes and mediums and while maintaining her individual style.
 Hannah has an enthusiastic and reliable work ethic and sincere understanding of the importance of responsibility, communication, and consistency.
 As she is in the last year of her degree, finishing a thesis on cultural effects of social media images and feminism in the age of social media, she is looking to take on work that will challenge her existing skills and experience and offer new opportunities and understanding within film and photographic production.Locked Pro Plan feature

 In July 2018, I was signed on to Adolescent Content, a platform supporting young filmmakers and photographers in their careers.
 Since then, I have participated in the professional seminars given by the company on professional development and brand management.
 In September I received an opportunity to produce a series of images for an Instagram campaign for Converse Style.
 Through this, I have been able to develop my professional and creative skills.